 What does Leonard mean?

+Leonard [leonard] as a boys' name is pronounced LEN-ard, le-AW-nard.
+It is of Old German origin, and the meaning of Leonard is "lion strength".
 From an Old French name derived from Germanic leon "lion" and hard "hardy, brave, strong".
 Name of a fifth-century saint, the patron of peasants and horses.
 The name was introduced into Britain by the Normans and became popular in the 19th century.
 Composer Leonard Bernstein; actors Leonard Nimoy, Leonardo DiCaprio.

-Leonard▼ has 22 variants: Lee▼, Len▼, Lenard▼, Lenn, Lennard, Lennart, Lennerd, Lennie, Lenny▼, Leo▲, Leon▼, Leonardo▲, Leondaus, Leone, Leonerd, Leonhard, Leonid, Leonidas▲, Leonides, Leonis, Lonnard and Lonny▼.more]
+Leonard▼ has 22 variants: Lee▼, Len, Lenard▼, Lenn, Lennard, Lennart, Lennerd, Lennie, Lenny, Leo, Leon▼, Leonardo▲, Leondaus, Leone, Leonerd, Leonhard, Leonid, Leonidas▲, Leonides, Leonis, Lonnard and Lonny.Creative forms:

 How popular is Leonard?

 Leonard is a very popular first name for men (#107 out of 1220, Top 9%) and also a very popular last name for all people (#308 out of 150436, Top 1%).
-(2000 U.S. Census)
+(2000 U.S. Demographics)

 Leonard reached its top rank of #38 in the U.S. in the 1920s, and is presently at #653.
 (2015 U.S. SSA Records)